atomantic/IdeatorPromptPacks/README.md

-# Ideator Prompt Packs
+# Idea Loom Prompt Packs

-This repository hosts downloadable prompt packs for the [Ideator app](https://github.com/atomantic/Ideator) - a creative brainstorming iOS app that helps users generate ideas through guided prompts.
+This repository hosts downloadable prompt packs for the Idea Loom app - a creative brainstorming iOS app that helps users generate ideas through guided prompts.

 ## Available Packs

-Browse the `packs.json` file to see all available prompt packs that can be downloaded directly from within the Ideator app.
+Browse the `packs.json` file to see all available prompt packs that can be downloaded directly from within the Idea Loom app.

 ## Pack Structure